piyush121/Questions/Java/Java.md

 	* A Session is used to get a physical connection with a database.
 The Session object is lightweight and designed to be instantiated each time an interaction is needed with the database.
 Persistent objects are saved and retrieved through a Session object.

 	* The session objects should not be kept open for a long time because they are not usually thread safe and they should be created and destroyed them as needed.

 - Session.beginTransaction method begins a unit of work and returns the associated Transaction object.
+- Session.createCriteria creates a new Criteria instance, for the given entity class, or a superclass of an entity class.
+- Session.createQuery creates a new instance of Query for the given HQL query string.
+- Session.createSQLQuery creates a new instance of SQLQuery for the given SQL query string.
 - Session.delete removes a persistent instance from the datastore.
 - Session.get returns the persistent instance of the given named entity with the given identifier, or null if there is no such persistent instance.
 - Session.refresh re-reads the state of the given instance from the underlying database.